vicharak-in/shrike_fpga/README.md

 Shrike is world's first fully open source FPGA Dev board based on Renesas Forge FPGA SLG47910 and RP2040.

-We at vicharak have kept in mind need of a learner, maker and a hobbist while designing this art.
+We at vicharak have kept in mind need of a learner, maker and a hobbyist while designing this art.
 This dev board will be your stepping stone in the field of FPGA , reconfigurable and heterogenous computing.

 ## [**Now on Crowd Supply**](https://www.crowdsupply.com/vicharak/shrike)!